MRtrix3/mrtrix3/docs/installation/build_from_source.rst

   These instructions are for more advanced users who wish to install very specific versions of *MRtrix3*, or make their own modifications.
-Most users will find it much easier to install one of the [pre-compiled packages available for their platform from the main MRtrix website](https://www.mrtrix.org/download/).
+Most users will find it much easier to install one of the `pre-compiled packages available for their platform from the main MRtrix website` <https://www.mrtrix.org/download/>`__.

 Install Dependencies